BoltonStudios/easy-zillow-reviews/README.txt

 * Compliant with Zillow's Terms of Use and Branding Requirements.

 = Premium Features =
-* Lender Reviews.
+* Lender reviews.
-* Priority Support.
+* Priority support.
 * [Get the Premium Version](https://www.boltonstudios.com/easy-zillow-reviews/).

 = Requirements =